hackclub/hackclub/workshops/website_mockup_generator/README.md

 - Customize the styles with your own CSS to make the mockup generator look better
 - Add watermark to the mockup
-- Allow users to specify the background color to the mockup
 - Add more window frames

 I would love to hear from you and take a look at your own mockup generators!
 You can share it on the `#scrapbook` channel on Hack Club Slack or send it to me directly via DM (@Guru).
 Thanks and happy hacking!